rafacarrascosa/samr/README.md

 and unzip them into the `samr/data` folder.
 You may be asked to join Kaggle and/or accept the competition rules before downloading the data.

+Even though `samr` is writen for Python 3.3 it may also work with Python 2.7 (and the last time I checked it was), but this is not supported and it may break in the future.

 If the short instructions are not enough, read on.

 ### Full instructions for Ubuntu

-These instructions will install the development version of samr inside a virtualenv and were thought for a blank, vanilla Ubuntu 14.04 and tested using [Docker](https://www.docker.com/) (awesome tool btw).
+These instructions will install the development version of `samr` inside a Python 3.3 virtualenv and were thought for a blank, vanilla Ubuntu 14.04 and tested using [Docker](https://www.docker.com/) (awesome tool btw).
 They should work more or less unchanged with other Ubuntu versions and Debian-based OSs.

 Open a console and 'cd' into an empty folder of your choice.
 Now, execute the following commands: